blue0316/lantutors/README.md

 # Lantutors
-Scholastic administrative app for educators, home-based tutors, and mentors to connect with students whose scholastic paths have been affected by the pandemic and can benefit from after-school or full-time tutoring.
+Scholastic administrative app for educators, home-based tutors, and mentors to connect with students that can benefit from after-school or full-time tutoring.
 The app's overwhelming long-term purpose and value is for registered tutors to perform administrative functions for on-campus or remote-based classes effectively and consistently.

 Please visit the project at [lantutuors.vercel.app](https://lantutors.vercel.app).

-Additionally, the restful backend API can be viwed at [appspot.com/api](https://fsdisraelias.df.r.appspot.com/api).
+Additionally, the restful backend API can be viwed at [appspot.com/api](https://fsdisraelias.df.r.appspot.com/).
 For a sample response, please visit the [commonstudents](https://fsdisraelias.df.r.appspot.com/api/commonstudents) endpoint.

 [Go to backend](https://github.com/israelias/lantutors/tree/master/backend)